 b) Currently, we are required to maintain a solvency margin ratio, which is a measure of capital adequacy, of 200% or above, on both a consolidated basis and non-consolidated basis.
 If we fail to maintain an appropriate solvency margin ratio or other indicators of financial soundness, the FSA could require us to take a variety of corrective actions.

 In April 1999, prompt corrective action, a system under which the Prime Minister may impose administrative dispositions such as the issuance of business improvement orders and business suspension orders, was introduced under the Insurance Business Act with an aim to ensure the soundness and appropriateness of business operation of insurance companies.
 Specifically, if the solvency margin ratio of a life insurance company falls below 200%, the Prime Minister may order the insurer to take corrective action in order to prompt swift improvement of its management.
-Details of the action are determined based on the levels of the solvency margin ratio, etc. Moreover, the Prime Minister may order the suspension of business in whole or in part in the event that the adjusted net assets of an insurer are negative or are expected to be negative.
+Details of the action are determined based on the levels of the solvency margin ratio, etc. Moreover, the Prime Minister may order the suspension of business in whole or in part in the event that the actual net asset value (*5) of an insurer are negative or are expected to be negative.
 Such prompt corrective action may adversely affect our business development or results of operation.

 The Financial Action Task Force, a multilateral framework in response to the Economic Declaration in the Arch Summit in 1989 to formulate and implement international standards for preventing money launderings.
 In order to identify countries and regions that do not fully comply with international standards and to monitor the status of improvement, the "High-Risk Jurisdictions subject to a Call for Action" and other documents are published.